DS 7 Crossback E-TENSE review

 |Plug-in hybrid||31 miles||217mpg||33g/km|

-By 2025, every car that DS makes will either be electric – like the DS 3 Crossback E-Tense – or a plug-in hybrid capable of at least 30 miles in electric-only mode.
-The new DS 7 Crossback E-Tense driven here falls into the latter category, delivering up to 31 miles of range from its 13.2kWh battery.
+By 2025, every car that DS makes will either be electric – like the DS 3 Crossback E-TENSE – or a plug-in hybrid capable of at least 30 miles in electric-only mode.
+This DS 7 Crossback E-TENSE falls into the latter category, delivering up to 31 miles of range from its 13.2kWh battery.

-With enough charge in the battery, the DS 7 Crossback has a four-wheel drive mode at its disposal: this allows it to drive off-road in silence, save for the occasional input from the engine when extra torque is required.
+With enough charge in the battery, the DS 7 has a four-wheel-drive mode at its disposal: this allows it to drive off-road in silence, save for the occasional input from the engine when extra torque is required.
 The on-road tyres limit the amount of traction (this is no Range Rover, after all), but the ability to tackle tougher terrain is a boost nonetheless.